Vulnerability Tracking Using OCRC: A Structured Framework for Effective Penetration Testing

 In traditional security operations, vulnerability tracking was often fragmented—relying on spreadsheets, emails, or disjointed tools.
 This approach led to inefficiencies, missed vulnerabilities, and an overall lack of accountability.

-Recognizing these challenges, Securityium created OCRC as a streamlined, scalable framework designed to provide:
+Recognizing these challenges, Securityium uses OCRC, a streamlined, scalable framework designed to provide:

 Clear visibility across the lifecycle of vulnerabilities.